bitquery/graphql-docs/docs/Schema/ethereum/address.md

 # Address

-The `address` parameter allows us to retrieve essential information about a specific address.
+The `address` allows us to retrieve information about a specific address.

 Here is an example that demonstrates how to retrieve basic information about the USDT smart contract: